pantheon-systems/documentation/source/content/guides/fastly-pantheon/06-fastly-sftp.md

 - You have already [connected your Fastly account to your Pantheon account](/guides/fastly-pantheon/connect-fastly)

-## Integrate Datadog with Your Fastly Account on Pantheon
+## Integrate SFTP with Your Fastly Account on Pantheon

 Follow the steps below to send data to your SFTP sever from your Fastly on Pantheon account.